Psychopath-Traveler/Linux-Privilege-Escalation/README.md

 # Shared Libraries

 It is common for Linux programs to use dynamically linked shared object libraries.
 Libraries contain compiled code or other data that developers use to avoid having to re-write the same pieces of code across multiple programs.
-Two types of libraries exist in Linux: **static libraries** (denoted by the .a file extension) and **dynamically linked shared object libraries** (denoted by the .so file extension).
+Two types of libraries exist in Linux: `static libraries` (denoted by the .a file extension) and `dynamically linked shared object libraries` (denoted by the .so file extension).
 When a program is compiled, static libraries become part of the program and can not be altered.
 However, dynamic libraries can be modified to control the execution of the program that calls them.

 There are multiple methods for specifying the location of dynamic libraries, so the system will know where to look for them on program execution.
-This includes the -rpath or -rpath-link flags when compiling a program, using the environmental variables LD_RUN_PATH or LD_LIBRARY_PATH, placing libraries in the /lib or /usr/lib default directories, or specifying another directory containing the libraries within the /etc/ld.so.conf configuration file.
+This includes the `-rpath` or `-rpath-link` flags when compiling a program, using the environmental variables `LD_RUN_PATH` or `LD_LIBRARY_PATH`, placing libraries in the `/lib` or `/usr/lib` default directories, or specifying another directory containing the libraries within the `/etc/ld.so.conf` configuration file.

-Additionally, the LD_PRELOAD environment variable can load a library before executing a binary.
+Additionally, the `LD_PRELOAD` environment variable can load a library before executing a binary.
 The functions from this library are given preference over the default ones.
-The shared objects required by a binary can be viewed using the ldd utility.
+The shared objects required by a binary can be viewed using the `ldd` utility.

 ```bash
 htb_student@NIX02:~$ ldd /bin/ls